NeuromatchAcademy/course-content-dl/projects/docs/project_guidance.md

 ## W3D5 (last day!): Presentations

-This is the day where you present your project to other groups who worked on the same topic.
-Your project TA will be invited too, but they are busy so they might not make it.
+This is the day where you present your project to other groups.
+You can invite your project TA and mentor, but they are busy so they might not make it.
 The groups will take turns to share their screens.
 You can use figures and other graphics, but this is meant to be told as a story, and everyone from your group should take a turn telling a part of the story.
 Tell us about the different hypotheses you’ve had at different points and how you refined them using some of the tools we taught.

 ### Schedule

 * 10 minutes of meet & greet.
 Do a round of introductions (one TA calls out names from the zoom list).
 Everyone says their name, pod name, position, university and subject of study, as well as one interesting fact about themselves "Hi, I'm Jonny from the wiggly caterpillars and I am a PhD student at University of Notre Dame in Paris.
 I build reinforcement learning models for robots, and in my free time I like to go on long bike rides".

-* 30 minutes of presentations, including questions.
+* 30-40 minutes of presentations, including questions.
 Each group should speak for approx 5 minutes (depending on group size), and then take questions for 1-2 minutes.
 The order of presentations should be the one from the email.

-* 20 minutes of discussion.
+* 10-20 minutes of group discussion.
 Use the following questions to guide the group discussion.
-Spend 3-5 minutes on each question.
+Spend a few minutes on one or two of the questions below, or ask your own question.
   * Could one of the datasets chosen by the other groups have helped you answer your question, or a part of it?
 What does the other group think?
   * Does anyone plan to continue working on this project in the future?
 Perhaps a few students from the multiple groups would like to continue together?
   * Which one of the 10 steps to modelling/research was hardest and why?